abhijeet3922/Topic-Modelling-on-Wiki-corpus/Installation.md

     Download & install Python 2.7 version from https://www.anaconda.com/download/

 2. NLTK - DATA.
-    Run the following statements in python to download and install the NLTK data & corpora on your ststem:
+    Run the following statements in python to download and install the NLTK data & corpora on your system:
     -> import nltk
     -> nltk.download()
     Choose "All packages" from the "Collections" tab of the user interface which will be popped up.
 Press "Download".